elucian/bee/syntax/structure.md

    /* Nested comments are allowed. */
 */

+rule main():
+  ** This is a single line comment pass; // does nothing
+  ...

   ** Expression comments
   print ("comment in expression \n", /*first line*/
          "is working \n",            /*second line*/
          "this is a test \n"         /*last line*/
         ); // end of expression

-over. // end of driver
+return;

 *******************************************************************
 ** This is the old style boxed comment, used for matrix printers **
 *******************************************************************
 ```

-**note:**
-Any test after the end of program is considered a comment and is ignored by the compiler.
-After "over." nothing is parsed.
-So you can use free text or even code that you wish to preserve for later use.

 ## Execution

-**driver:**

-When a program is executed the driver is located and executed first.
-If a program do not have a "driver", it can not be executed nor compiled.
-The driver is the program main entry point.
+When a program is executed the _main module_ is located and executed first.
+If a program do not have a _main module_, it can not be executed nor compiled.
+The main() rule is the program main entry point.
 It is executed only once.

-**aspect:**

-One aspect is executed from driver or from another aspect.
-When executed rogue statements of an aspect are executed top down in sequential order.
-You can not run an aspect from itself.
-Recursive aspects are not supported.
+If you try to execute rule main() you can but there is no point to it.

 **module:**

-The driver or aspect can load numerous modules.
+The main module can load numerous modules and libraries.
 After loading, all public elements can be executed on demand.
-Before execution the driver can interact with the user to ask for input.
+Before execution the main() rule can interact with the user to ask for input.
 After executing it can print feedback and reuse or store results for later use.

 **pattern:**